Bank Account Opening in UAE

 Opening an Account on a Mobile Device

 Another important thing to note about opening a bank in the UAE is mobile banking.
-In a society that’s focused on the latest technology, it’s no surprise that there are two banks that make it possible for you to open an account in their mobile app.
+In a society that’s focused on the latest technology, it’s no surprise that there are two banks that make it possible for you to open an account in their mobile phone banking app.

 Some of the banks that allow mobile account creation are Liv, which is backed by Emirates NBD; Neo, which is powered by Mashreq; and YAP, the UAE’s first independent digital banking platform.